ClarytyLLC/docs/src/docs/automate-studio/getting-started/README.md

 3. **Third party nodes**: Node-Red is an open source community with many contributors that generousely share their node packages.
 Any of the node packages can be installed in Automate Studio in a few simple steps:

-Click on the `Menu` button on the top left corner and select `Settings` on the bottom of the menu
+Click on the `Menu` button on the upper left corner and select `Settings` on the bottom of the menu

 ![menu-settings1](menu-settings1.png)